The best Chocolate Mousse! Decadently creamy, light and billowy, and indulgently chocolaty. This recipe is a staple for

 In medium mixing bowl using an electric hand mixer whip together egg yolks and granulated sugar on high speed until pale and fluffy, about 2 minutes.

-Warm 3/4 cup of the heavy cream in a 2-quart saucepan on the stovetop over low heat (don't let it boil).
+Warm 3/4 cup of the heavy cream and salt in a 2-quart saucepan on the stovetop over low heat (don't let it boil).

 While whisking egg mixture slowly pour in warm cream mixture to temper egg yolks.
 Then pour combined egg yolk and cream mixture back into saucepan.

 Cook over low heat, whisking constantly, until mixture thickens just slightly and reaches 160 degrees on an instant read thermometer (this usually takes about 3 - 5 minutes).
 If you notice any small lumps strain through a sieve and return to saucepan.

 Off heat add in chocolate and vanilla.
 Stir well until chocolate is melted.

 Pour mixture into a clean medium bowl, cover and chill, stirring about every 10 - 15 minutes until it reaches 70 degrees (or no longer warm), about 30 - 40 minutes total.***